“By learning you will teach, by teaching you will learn”

 I completed a Master’s degree in Education with a specialization in Digital Technologies at the University of Ontario Institute of Technology.
 For my Master’s research project, I researched the impact of digital technology on adult literacy.
 To read my research project on adult literacy and technology click here..
 I am currently a PhD candidate in the Education – Language, Culture and Teaching program at York University.
 My dissertation is investigating street art’s potential to create ‘pop ups’ of informal, public spaces of learning, online and offline, while considering its pedagogical significance as a feminist literacy practice.

 I am a big believer in project-based learning.
-Since being at Durham College I have conceived, produced and researched several innovative digital media projects for the courses I teach.
+I have conceived, produced and researched several innovative digital media projects for the courses I teach.
 These innovations were implemented with the purpose of enhancing my students’ learning.
 One such project is the Downtown Oshawa News blog, a hyperlocal blog that I created as a hands-on learning experience for my students in 2010.
 It provides an authentic work experience that reflects real-world situations for media students.
 Click here to find out more about this project.

 I’ve also had the opportunity to research and implement new technology in courses I’ve developed.
 In 2010 I introduced flip cameras in a course I was teaching.
 To learn more about that effort, click here.

-These are just two examples of innovative ideas I have conceived and put into action while teaching at Durham College.
+These are just two examples of innovative ideas I have conceived and put into action while teaching at a post-secondary institution.
 It has been extremely gratifying to be able to think about different educational issues and then put projects in place to conduct research with the intent of trying to answer questions I may have.
 One such issue that I felt needed to be looked at was how an inclusive classroom in a media program might impact the Canadian broadcasting industry in terms of diversity.
 This project was well received by many of the administrators and faculty at different post-secondary education institutions all across Canada.
 In this mixed-methods research project I surveyed and interviewed faculty, who teach media courses, on their inclusive teaching practices.
 As well, I asked several broadcast professionals, from diverse backgrounds, to reflect on their own broadcast education in Canada.
 The findings from this small-scale research project led me to look carefully at my own teaching methods and make it more inclusive as well.
 A published paper on that research can be found here.

 I have been very fortunate to have so many positive experiences since entering the field of education.
 I have grown immensely as a person and have seen my students grow as individuals, both academically and as citizens of both local and global communities.
 Not only have I had the chance to positively impact the lives of over 300 students and numerous faculty but I’ve also had the opportunity to research issues that I feel are important in the field of education.